-If an employee becomes disabled before age 31, he has a disability insured status if he:
+If an employee becomes disabled before age 31, they have a disability insured status if:

-- A. Is under a disability which began before the quarter in which he attained age 31; and - B. Is fully insured (see FOM-I-230.25); and - C. Has earned QCs in at least one-half of the calendar quarters during the period beginning with the quarter after the quarter in which he attained age 21, and ending with the quarter in which the period of disability began; or - D. If that period contains less than 12 calendar quarters, he has earned at least six QCs in the 12-quarter period ending with the quarter in which the period of disability began.
+- A. They are under a disability which began before the quarter in which they attained age 31; and - B. They are fully insured (see FOM-I-230.25); and - C. They have earned QCs in at least one-half of the calendar quarters during the period beginning with the quarter after the quarter in which they attained age 21, and ending with the quarter in which the period of disability began; or - D. That period contains less than 12 calendar quarters, they have earned at least six QCs in the 12-quarter period ending with the quarter in which the period of disability began.
 The six QC rule will always apply if the disability begins in the quarter of age 24 attainment or before.